JdeRobot/slam-MapGenerator/README.md

 Since this project depends on ceres-solver, if you want multi-threading, make sure that you built the ceres-solver with OpenMP / TBB multi-threading.
  -->
 ### Contact
 We are using Github Issues to manage bugs and provide answers to questions.
 Feel free to file bug report / ask questions there.
+New feature request and discussion are also more than welcomed.

 ## Acknowledgment